 Gwinnett Tech provides notification, encouragement, and contact information for students via the Course Catalog and Student Handbook 2014-2015 pg.
 48 to several support agencies which provide counseling services for alcohol and drug abuse.
 Click here for the course catalog.

 All of the events Gwinnett Technical Student Life promotes are drug and alcohol-free.
 Each year they provide at least one program that is dedicated to educating our students about drug and alcohol related issues.
 Gwinnett Tech student leaders are involved in designing the program that they feel will best reach our student body.
 This year they hosted a drug and alcohol awareness event that included community partners and served over 1,000 people.
 For more information, please contact the Student Life office.

 Counseling Services: Gwinnett Technical College does not provide counseling services.
 However, there are resources in the local area.
 Please contact United Way at 211 for information on resources concerning alcohol abuse, drug abuse, domestic violence, sexual abuse, and general mental health issues.
 Students are also encouraged to contact Gwinnett Helpline at 770-995-3339 during office hours.
 Gwinnett Helpline is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Students and their families will assume full responsibility for such services.

-Demographics of GTC Students Gwinnett Technical College has historically provided educational access to a diverse population of students in its service designation area (SDA).
-Generally speaking, most of the College’s students are part-time (79%).
-While most GTC students are female (60%), the classrooms are filled with students from a range of ethnicities and age groups, factors that enhance the learning environment.
+Gwinnett Technical College has historically provided educational access to a diverse population of students in its service delivery area (SDA).
+Generally, most of the College’s AY17 students (80%) took part-time course loads (e.g., less than 12 credit hours).
+While most Gwinnett Tech students are female (60%), between 21 and 25 (29%) and under 21 (27%), the classrooms are filled with students from a range of ethnicities and age groups, factors that enhance the learning environment.

 Graduation Rate and Transfer-Out Rate